Londonist: Time Machine

 The (maybe apocryphal) story is that the director came to the UK for research and then stayed for the rest of his life - settling in Hertfordshire - because he hated air travel so violently that he’d stretch the concept of on-location to its absolute limits in order to avoid leaving the country.
 Post-Strangelove, Kubrick birthed (laid?) all of his oeuvre within a 2hr drive of London.

-Thanks for much of the info here to who, apart from having a huge amount of Kubrick trivia at his fingertips, is also editor of a Croydon-centric newsletter launching this month
+who, apart from having a huge amount of Kubrick trivia at his fingertips, is also editor of a Croydon-centric newsletter launching this month

 Beckton Gas Works